Tuition fee loans and financial support – if you come from Wales

 |If you:||You can receive:|

-The loan is paid into your bank account at the start of each term, once you’ve registered on your course.
+Both the grant and loan are paid into your bank account at the start of each term, once you’ve registered on your course.

 There is a deadline for applications to Student Finance Wales, usually in late spring.
 This is to guarantee funds are in place for the beginning of the academic year.
 The latest you can apply is nine months after the first day of the beginning of your course.